dotnet/designs/accepted/2020/better-obsoletion/obsoletions-in-net5.md

 We would also like to thank @Joe4evr for helping kickstart the conversation with [#33360](https://github.com/dotnet/runtime/issues/33360).
 That issue will remain open and we will continue consider the APIs noted there in future releases.

+## Warnings vs. Errors

+The `Obsolete` attributes will be applied to classes, interfaces, and enums, in addition to being applied to specific members where appropriate.
+When applying `Obsolete` attributes to types, we do not support using the **error** level.
+This is due to how type forwarding is set up for our downlevel .NET Framework and .NET Standard compatibility, where type forwarding files would be referencing those types and build errors would be unavoidable.

+When an **error** level is needed, a separate diagnostic ID must be used, and the attribute must be applied to type members.
+The `PrincipalPermissionAttribute` constructor is obsoleted as an **error** using `SYSLIB0002`, while the class itself is obsoleted as a **warning** using `SYSLIB0003`.
+This combination allows the interfaces the class implements to also be marked as `Obsolete` while also avoiding the type forwarding build errors.